| | |

 In fact, it wouldn’t be Thanksgiving or even Christmas for most of us without a Sweet Potato Casserole on the table.

-This is one we’ve made and perfected over the years… and absolutely love.
+This is a recipe we’ve made and perfected over the years… and absolutely love.

 I’ve opted for a nutty pecan topping, which provides a wonderfully delicious crunchy contrast to the creamy mashed sweet potatoes.